civol/HDLRuby/README.md

 * If no top system is given, it is automatically looked for from the input file.
 * If no option is given, simply checks the input file.
+* The simulator option (-S) requires a standard compiler (accessible through the command `cc`) to be available in the executable path.

 __Examples__: